wenxind/wenxind.github.io/index.md

 ## Education

 ### Carnegie Mellon University
--M.S. in Computer Science (Research Thesis) 2020--2021
+- M.S. in Computer Science (Research Thesis) 2020--2021

--B.S. in Computer Science with College and University Honor 2016--2020
+- B.S. in Computer Science with College and University Honor 2016--2020

--B.S. in Mathematical Sciences with College and University Honor 2016--2020
+- B.S. in Mathematical Sciences with College and University Honor 2016--2020

 ## Research and Publication